Key Public Health Questions

 Levels of intervention: Primary, Secondary and Tertiary Prevention

-Prevention can be defined as action to reduce or eliminate the onset, causes, complications or recurrence of disease.4 Prevention interventions are generally designed to reduce the likelihood that something harmful will occur, or to minimize that harm if it does occur.
+Prevention can be defined as action to reduce or eliminate the onset, causes, complications or recurrence of disease.4 Prevention interventions are generally designed to reduce the likelihood that something harmful will occur, or to minimise that harm if it does occur.
 These interventions are often categories along the injury continuum, as shown in Figure 1.

 Figure 1: Injury continuum